Kickstart Your Career as a Project Manager with Our Comprehensive Guide

 🚀 Become one without project manager qualifications

-If you class yourself as the accidental project manager and want to hone your skills, you can take several steps to improve your project management skills without qualifications.
+If you classify yourself as an accidental project manager and want to hone your skills, you can also take several steps to improve your project management skills without qualifications.

 1️⃣ Determine your knowledge gaps

 If you’ve fallen into project management, there are likely areas of project management where you lack knowledge.
-The Project Management Institute’s Guide to the Project Management Body of Knowledge, sometimes called the PMBOK® Guide, explains that there are ten key areas of project management:
+The Project Management Institute’s Guide to the Project Management Body of Knowledge, sometimes called the PMBOK® Guide, explains that there are generally ten key areas of project management: Project integration management, Project scope management, Project time management, Project cost management, Project quality management, Project human resource management, Project communications management, Project risk management, Project procurement management, Project stakeholder management.

-If you scan through the above list, are there any areas you feel you lack knowledge?
+When you scan through the above list, are there any areas you feel you lack knowledge of?
 If so, take steps to close the knowledge gap.

 2️⃣ Seek opportunities to get more experience